joeyz0z/ConZIC/README.md

 ### Acknowledgment
 This code is based on the [bert-gen](https://github.com/nyu-dl/bert-gen) and [MAGIC](https://github.com/yxuansu/MAGIC).

-Thanks for [Jiaqing Jiang](https://github.com/blre6) providing huggingface demo.
+Thanks for [Jiaqing Jiang](https://github.com/blre6) providing huggingface and Colab demo.